-Back in 1998, the U District designated three streets as “green streets” through the Comprehensive Plan: Brooklyn Ave N., NE 43rd St., and NE 42nd St. The green street designation means that improvements along these corridors should emphasize open space, landscaping, and a high-quality pedestrian experience.
+In 1998, the U District designated three streets as “green streets” through the Comprehensive Plan: Brooklyn Ave N., NE 43rd St., and NE 42nd St. The green street designation means that improvements along these corridors should emphasize open space, landscaping, and a high-quality pedestrian experience.
 (Terry Avenue in South Lake Union and Maynard & Lane Streets in the International District are examples of recently improved green streets.)

 The EIS and all of our planning work is guided by the U District Urban Design Framework, with guiding principles and recommendations based on a year of community involvement.
-Key topics include public spaces, street improvements, zoning and building height, and how to expand housing choices in the U District.

 The U District Livability Partnership is a separate but related planning effort, led by a wide range of groups and individuals within the U District.
 City planners are coordinating closely with this group to make sure our work aligns with the work going on in the broader community.